 7. Tile-Over Balcony Waterproofing System

-Tile-over balcony waterproofing system allows workers to apply waterproofing directly over existing tiles safely.
-This system uses special primers and membranes that stick to tiles without removing them.
-It saves lots of time and money because you don’t need to break tiles.
-Workers prepare the surface, apply waterproofing membrane, and can install new tiles on top.
-This system works perfectly when you want to keep your balcony usable quickly.
+Tile-over balcony waterproofing allows workers to apply protection over existing tiles.
+This system uses special primers and membranes that stick to tiles directly.
+It saves time and money because you do not need to break tiles.
+Workers prepare the surface, apply the membrane, and install new tiles on top.
+This balcony waterproofing system works well when you need quick results.

-- It saves money because workers don’t need to remove and dispose of old tiles.
+- It saves money because workers do not remove or dispose of old tiles.

-- It finishes faster than traditional methods and causes less mess and disruption at home.
+- It finishes faster and causes less mess and disruption at home.

-- It works on most tile types including ceramic, porcelain, and natural stone tiles.
+- It works on ceramic, porcelain, and natural stone tiles.

-- It creates a waterproof layer that protects just as well as traditional waterproofing methods.
+- It creates a waterproof layer that protects as well as traditional methods.

-- It allows you to change your balcony’s look with new tiles on top easily.
+- It lets you change your balcony’s look with new tiles on top.

-- It reduces noise and dust during waterproofing work which keeps neighbours happy always.
+- It reduces noise and dust during work, keeping neighbours happy.

 - It lasts ten to fifteen years and you can reapply it when needed.